Paul Porter Arena - Gardner-Webb Runnin' Bulldogs

 Jacksonville, Louisville, San Antonio and...Boiling Springs, North Carolina?
 These four cities would seem to have very little in common, but they all hold a special place in basketball history.
 Naismith Hall of Famer Artis Gilmore played in each of these cities as a collegian or professional.
 Gilmore's legendary ABA and NBA career got its start in this Tarheel State town of fewer than 5,000 residents, as a student and player at what was then Gardner-Webb Junior College from 1967-69.

-Flip the calendar forward almost 45 years, and Gardner-Webb is now a member of the Big South Conference and full-fledged Division I institution.
+Gardner-Webb eventually made the transition to NAIA and NCAA Division I, and is now a member of the up-and-coming Big South Conference.
 The Runnin' Bulldogs program now calls Paul Porter Arena its home.
 Built in 1982, this facility hosts basketball games, volleyball and wrestling matches, convocations, graduations and just about any other major event that may take place on the university's campus.
 The multiple uses for the arena provide for an interesting and unique layout, helping make Paul Porter Arena a fun place to watch a game.

-Paul Porter Arena is, as we mentioned, a multi-purpose facility.
+Paul Porter Arena is a multi-purpose facility.
 This provides some unusual features as you walk around the concourse.
-Fans enter on a concourse above the arena floor, with a level of chair-back seats below the concourse toward the floor and a level of chair-back seats above the concourse.
-Bleachers make up the final section of seating, above the upper-level of chair-back seats.
+Fans enter on a concourse above the arena floor, with a level of chair back seats below the concourse toward the floor and a level of chair back seats above the concourse.
+Bleachers make up the final section of seating, above the upper level of chair back seats.
 Even with the concourse dividing the seating bowl, there is not a great disconnect from the action on the floor in any seat in the house.
 There is also no center-court scoreboard to hinder the view from any seat.
-There is a wall-mounted scoreboard in each end zone.
+There is a wall-mounted scoreboard in each end zone, along with video boards in the upper levels opposite the corner in which the concession stand resides.
 The arena seats 3,500 fans for basketball, and the concourse is not too far from any of those seats.

 The proximity of the concourse is a great thing for fans, but it can also pose some problems.
 The concession stand is just inside the main arena entrance along the inner concourse, meaning the only time you will miss any of the action is if you need to step outside to use the restroom.
 Be advised, however, that the line can get a bit long during halftime.
 There is no real place for the line to go other than to stretch onto the concourse behind the basket.
 As fans walk outside to use the restroom or mingle in the lobby, they have to cut through the line of patrons waiting for concessions to get back to their seats.
 A defined area to allow fans to line up while still allowing some traffic flow may be a beneficial addition.

 Gardner-Webb offers a quite talented pep band, which takes up the seating area across the floor from the home team's bench.
 The band plays the fight song as the team leaves the floor for halftime and after the game, as well as during certain breaks in the action.
 Compared to other arenas, though, the band feels a bit like an afterthought at times.
-The team takes the floor to Metallica's "Enter Sandman", instead of the fight song, while a number of promotions - some of which we will discuss later - occupy a lot of the game breaks.
-The band does not play during these breaks, in many cases.
+The band does not play during breaks in the action, in many cases.
 Pep bands are a huge part of the atmosphere at college basketball games, so it would be nice to see them utilized more often.

 The Gardner-Webb campus is also a great place to simply spend a day.
 With a friendly small-town atmosphere, Division I athletic facilities and a beautiful campus, you may find that you want to go see another Runnin' Bulldog athletic team or simply take a walk before or after a game.

 We told you earlier that there is no seat too far from the floor in Paul Porter Arena, and one of the first places you will notice this is the behavior of the fans.
-Gardner-Webb fell behind early on the day I visited, and though the crowd was muted a bit, they never gave up on the Runnin' Bulldogs.
-As the team mounted a comeback in the second half -- eventually taking the lead -- the crowd volume continued to rise, at times reaching a level that rivals that of much larger facilities.
+The size of the town and sense of community means that many generations of Gardner-Webb fans are often in attendance.
+The size of the building also allows for a loud and intimidating crowd, reaching a level that rivals that of much larger facilities.
 The layout of the building and the seats' proximity to the floor makes this a great home-court advantage.

-There is a fan section across from the Gardner-Webb bench called the Holtmanniacs.
-Drawing their name from current head coach Chris Holtmann, this group playfully - but respectfully - heckles the opposing team, participates in promotions, dons funny outfits and, most importantly, truly supports their home team.
+There is a student section across from the Gardner-Webb bench called the Dawg Pound.
+This group playfully -- but respectfully -- heckles the opposing team, participates in promotions, dons funny outfits and, most importantly, truly supports their home team.
 The group sits next to the band, making for a pretty boisterous corner of the arena.
+This section is also extremely close to the floor -- close enough, at times, to reach out and yell in the face of opposing players attempting to bring the ball inbounds.

-Holtmann's arrival at Gardner-Webb in 2010 started the process of taking the program to the next level, and as Holtmann and his troops continue to build a successful program, one would hope that the arena will fill up on a regular basis.
+Former Gardner-Webb and current Butler coach Chris Holtmann's arrival at Gardner-Webb in 2010 started the process of taking the program to the next level, and as current coach Tim Craft and the Runnin' Bulldogs continue to build a successful program, one would hope that the arena will fill up on a regular basis.
 This is the logical next step in the program's success.
-I attended a game on a Saturday night, and there were some open seats in the upper level.
-Once these fill up, the volume in the arena will keep climbing.
+The bleacher seats above each basket are rarely used, and these would seem to be a good place to enjoy the game.

 Parking is free and plentiful at Paul Porter Arena.
 The lot is just steps away from the arena's entrance, and contains more than enough spaces for even the largest crowd.
 There are also several nearby lots, should this lot be full.
 The route to and from the university is mostly free of traffic delays, and you should be able to be on your way to your destination without much concern.